softwareniagara/softwareniagara.com/src/content/events/2019-05-13-devtricks.md

 May 2019 DevTricks is upon us!

 1. I’m Over It: Goodbye WordPress.
-Hello Paid Platforms - Rose Merry 2.
+Hello Paid Platforms 2.
 3.